beattie/cortex-m-stm32f3disc-quickstart/README.md

 # `cortex-m-quickstart`

-> A template for building applications for ARM Cortex-M microcontrollers
+> A template for building applications for the stm32f3-Discovery board

-This project is developed and maintained by the [Cortex-M team][team].
+This project was started from the cortex-m-quickstart project from [Cortex-M team][team].

 ## Dependencies